Celine Armstrong, ASLA, LEED AP

 - Environment – Includes projects that display excellence in sustainability, resiliency, and climate-sensitive design.

-- Innovation, including the demonstration of exemplary new and emerging technologies and inventive or pioneering solutions.
+- Innovation – Includes projects that leverage exemplary new and emerging technologies or implement inventive or pioneering solutions.

 - Individuals who are registered architects, landscape architects, and planners may submit a project in any location nationwide.